What Makes a Good Manager?

 3. Equity - to be respected and treated fairly in areas such as pay, benefits and job security.

-In the meantime, think about how you can develop your management skills.
-Our e-guide: Managers Make the Difference is packed with advice and tools to help you do just that.
+You’ll find much more to help develop your management skills in our e-guide: Managers Make the Difference is packed with advice and tools to help you do just that.

 What makes a good manager into a great manager?